 Unfortunately, it’s certainly not as simple as that – there’s no way to say that every score above a certain cut-off score is considered ‘good’ and that your score is ‘bad’ if you’re below that.
-Your BMAT score will only form one part of your application, along with your academic results, personal statement and interview performance and everything is taken into account by admissions tutors, so a good BMAT score will not make or break an application, but it certainly helps to perform well.
+Your BMAT score forms one part of your application, along with your academic results, personal statement and interview performance.
+Although everything is taken into account by admissions tutors, a good BMAT score can make or break an application.

 How BMAT scoring works…

 For Sections 1 and 2, you will gain 1 mark for each correct answer and 0 marks for each incorrect answer.
 Your raw mark will then be placed on a scale from 1 to 9 to make up your score for each section.
 These scores are distributed normally so most students score in the middle part of the range and scores at the two extremes are very rare, with the average student scoring 5.0.
 Strong candidates score around 6.0 and exceptional candidates score around 7.0.
-A distribution for Section 1 in 2017 is shown below and the full analysis of results for last year can be found here: https://www.admissionstesting.org/Images/425094-bmat-explanation-of-results.pdf
+A distribution for Section 1 in 2019 is shown below.

 In Section 3, marks are awarded separately for quality of content and quality of English.